abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/14-Manage access with RBAC.md

    ![image](../images/lab14-image7.png)

      **Note:** The Virtual machine contributor role lets you manage virtual machines, but not access their operating system or manage the virtual network and storage account they are connected to.
-User name can be obtained from the Lab Environment output page
+User name can be obtained from the Lab Environment output page.

 1. Back on **myRGRBAC-<inject key="DeploymentID" enableCopy="false"/> | Access control (IAM)** blade, select **Role assignments** tab.